Essentials of Leadership

 The 4 Styles of Situational Leadership

-Marshall Goldsmith has popularized 4 main styles of leadership that are uniquely effective when used with different followers.
-They are as follows:
+Marshall Goldsmith has popularized four main styles of leadership that are uniquely effective when used with different followers.

 This leadership style is mostly a one-way street with little input from the follower or employee.
 This should be used when one needs detailed guidance on a specific task.
 Take them through, step-by-step, what needs to get done, how it should be done, and when it needs to be completed.

 This leadership style is more effective when your followers need a lot of guidance but are highly motivated.
 In other words, this is primarily for people who want and need to learn.
 The leader might say, “Here’s what I’d like you to do.
 What do you think?”